che-incubator/chectl/README.md

   -t, --templates=templates
       Path to the templates folder

+  --auto-update
+      Auto update approval strategy for installation Eclipse Che.
+                           With this strategy will be provided auto-update Eclipse Che without any human interaction.
+                           By default strategy this flag is false.
+It requires approval from user.
+                           To approve installation newer version Eclipse Che user should execute 'chectl server:update' command.
+                           This parameter is used only when the installer is 'olm'.

+  --catalog-source-yaml=catalog-source-yaml
+      Path to a yaml file that describes custom catalog source for installation Eclipse Che operator.
+                           Catalog source will be applied to the namespace with Che operator.
+                           This parameter is used only when the installer is the 'olm'.

   --che-operator-cr-patch-yaml=che-operator-cr-patch-yaml
       Path to a yaml file that overrides the default values in CheCluster CR used by the operator.
 This parameter is used only when the installer is the operator.